22victoryy/hiive/README.md

 # Hiive EKS Deployment with Terraform

-Local machine requirements: Terraform, AWS CLI, kubectl, Helm (For simplicity, I did not use raw YAML as it gets messy.).
+Local machine requirements: Terraform, AWS CLI, kubectl.
 This project provisions a complete EKS cluster in AWS using Terraform and deploys a sample NGINX application.

 - Provisions an AWS EKS cluster in `ca-central-1`